 Let’s come to the juicy part of the Ryze Tello drone – its onboard flight controller (FC).
 The two things that put this little toy drone part from its category are;

 - Intel Movidius Myriad 2 Vision Processing Unit (VPU)

-The onboard Intel VPU is a 14-core high-performance processor which receives real-time inputs from all 5 sensors and maintain its balance in the air with the help of best in class DJ’s flight control software.
+The onboard Intel VPU is a 14-core high-performance processor which receives real-time inputs from all 5 sensors and maintains its balance in the air with the help of best-in-class DJ’s flight control software.

 “The Tello is an impressive drone with so much intelligence packed inside such a small package.
 The incredible vision processing capabilities of the Intel Movidius Myriad 2 enable Ryze to miniaturize the drone and eliminate the need for multiple processors dedicated to each flying function.
 This is just the beginning of a promising toy market featuring robotics, AI, and computer vision technologies.”Remi-El-Ouazzane, VP and Movidius General Manager, New Technologies Group, Intel.

 The Intel hardware coupled with DJI’s state of the art flight control system not only gives this budget drone its superpower, but it also allows for high-end flight customization and provides a learning experience with the help of a specially designed SDK (more on this below)

 Any drone discussion is incomplete without having a close look at its camera.
 A drone camera is your third eye in the air capturing those breathtaking photos and awe-inspiring videos.

 Ryze Tello drone comes with a 5MP camera with the capability to record and stream 720p HD videos straight to your smartphone.
 The technical specs of the imaging sensor are below;

 - Video: HD720p 30fps